ton-community/tutorials/docs/04-testing/npmton.md

-# TON Hello World part 4: Step by step guide for testing your first smart contract
+# TON Hello World part 4: Step-by-step guide for testing your first smart contract

 Testing is a big part of smart contract development.
-Smart contracts often deal with money and we don't want any of our users losing money because the smart contract had a bug.
+Smart contracts often deal with money, and we don't want any of our users to lose money because the smart contract had a bug.
 This is why it's normally expected from smart contract developers to share an automated test suite next to their FunC implementation.
-Every user that wants to be convinced that the contract is working as expected is welcome to execute the test suite and see for themselves.
+Every user who wants to be convinced that the contract is working as expected is welcome to execute the test suite and see for themselves.

 A thorough test suite is also a good signal to your users that you've taken your role as a contract developer seriously.
 I would personally be very hesitant to deposit a substantial amount of money in any contract that has no tests.
-Since *code is law*, any bug in the contract code is also part of the agreement, so a user wouldn't really have anyone to blame for money lost, but themselves.
+Since *code is law*, any bug in the contract code is also part of the agreement, so a user wouldn't really have anyone to blame for money lost but themselves.

 Personally, I don't view testing as an afterthought taking place only when your code is complete.
-If done correctly, tests can be a powerful aid to the development process itself from the beginning, that will allow you to write better code faster.
+If done correctly, tests can be a powerful aid to the development process itself from the beginning, which will allow you to write better code faster.

-## Oh so many ways to test
+## Oh, so many ways to test

-*Warning - this specific section is a bit more advanced than beginner, feel free to skip it directly to step 1 if you trust my judgement of how to test.
-If you're interested in an overly detailed overview of what other testing methodologies exist in our ecosystem please read on.*
+*Warning - This specific section is a bit more advanced than beginner.
+Feel free to skip directly to step 1 if you trust my judgment on how to test.
+If you're interested in an overly detailed overview of what other testing methodologies exist in our ecosystem, please read on.*

 Because testing is such as big deal in smart contract development, there's a surprising amount of tools and infrastructure in the TON ecosystem devoted to this topic.
 Before jumping in to the methodology that I believe in, I want to give a quick overview of the plethora of testing tools that are available out there: